Narasimman-V/pagination-x/README.md

 It has only two attributes:

-- **pageSizeMenu** Optional attribute.
+- **pageSizeMenu** Optional property.
 A list of options to be displayed in the drop-down menu.
 If it is not set, the default value is ['5', '10', '15', '25', '50'].
-- **defaultSize** Optional attribute.
+- **defaultSize** Optional property.
 The default page size option.
 On page load, this is automatically selected in the drop-down and only these many records are displayed.
 If it is not set, the default value is 10.

 #### 5.2.6 toolbar-options ##